uMatrix-Rules/uMatrix-Rules.github.io/index.md

     - [Neat URL](http://hugsmile.eu/)
     - [uBlock Origin](https://github.com/gorhill/uBlock)

-    Plus, if you re using [Mozilla Firefox](https://www.mozilla.org/firefox/all/), despite that battery API is removed to avoid being tracked, it is also suggested to navigation to `about:preferences#privacy`:
+    Plus, if you re using [Mozilla Firefox](https://www.mozilla.org/firefox/all/), despite that battery API is removed to avoid being tracked, it is also suggested to navigation to:

+    - `about:preferences#privacy`
         - at `History` section, select `Never` at `Accept third-party cookies`; check `Clear history when Firefox closes` option whose settings are suggested as at least `Cache`, `Site Preferences` and `Offline Website Data`.
         - at `Tracking Protection` section, select both `Always`
         - at `Permissions` section, check `Prevent accessibility services from accessing your browser`.
         - at `Security` section, **uncheck** `Block dangerous and deceptive content`: this uses Google Safe Browsing API and tracks your everywhere.
 Use pro anti-virus programs instead if necessary.
+    - `about:preferences#search`
+        - at `Default Search Engine` section, **uncheck** `Show search suggestions in address bar results`: the search engine provide will collect info if this is checked.
+If you rely on the suggestions, use engines that don't record things instead, e.g. DuckDuckGo.

-1. How can I donate?
+3. How can I donate?

     [The owner](https://github.com/Rictusempra) has no any will to accept.
 Check how [other members](https://github.com/orgs/uMatrix-Rules/people) say.

-1. What are these strange awkward words on this page?
+4. What are these strange awkward words on this page?

     They are quotes of a character, `Gnar`, in an MMORPG called `League of Legends`.
 You may find all quotes [here](http://leagueoflegends.wikia.com/wiki/Gnar/Quotes).

 ## Gnar gada! - USAGE

 1. First, choose a rule level you would prefer, [domain](https://github.com/uMatrix-Rules/uMatrix-Rules-Domain) or [site](https://github.com/uMatrix-Rules/uMatrix-Rules-Site).
 It is recommended to choose the latter.
-Save the `rules.txt` into any local directory or directly open it in your browser & copy all contents
+Save the `rules.txt` into any local directory, or directly open it in your browser & copy all contents
 2. open your uMatrix dashboard
 3. navigate to `My rules` tab
+4. import the rules:
-4. click `Import from file...` and pick the file you just downloaded or click `Edit` and paste them
+   - click `Import from file...` and pick the file you just downloaded or;
+   - click `Edit` and paste them from clipboard
 5. edit as your like or click `Save`, and then `Commit`

 ## Shubbanuffa - BEFORE USING